 Car insurance in B.C. is facing a serious problem with crashes, injury claims, legal costs and repair costs at an all-time high.
-We're making changes to get the insurance system back on track - and better for B.C.
+We've made changes to get the insurance system back on track - and better for B.C.

 We've moved to a more driver-based insurance model, and you'll be asked to list who drives your car.
 There are a few things you need to prepare and think about before you visit your broker to renew.

 As of September 1, 2019, when you purchase or renew your insurance you will need:

 You'll be asked to list those who drive your car such as household members, employees, learners and others who use your car.
 If one of the listed drivers causes a crash in your car, the at-fault driver will be held accountable for the crash.